 Here are some options for weekend adventures, most of which are only a few hours' drive away from Istanbul.

-Edirne for a day trip or a weekend getaway from Istanbul as it's only a two-hour drive to the west of Istanbul, close to the border with Greece and Bulgaria.
-It was the capital of the early Ottoman Empire and has some wonderful Ottoman architecture and mosques to explore in the city.
-The easiest and cheapest way to reach Edirne from Istanbul is to take a bus, although there are daily trains from Istanbul.
+Edirne for a day trip or a weekend getaway from Istanbul as it's only a two-hour drive to the west of Istanbul, and is situated close to the border with Greece and Bulgaria.
+It was the capital of the early Ottoman Empire and there is therefore some wonderful Ottoman architecture and mosques to explore in the city.
+The easiest and cheapest way to reach Edirne from Istanbul is to take a bus.

 Gallipoli and Troy